caticodev/sveltekit-doc-search/README.md

 # Next.js OpenAI Doc Search Starter

-This starter takes all the `.mdx` files in the `pages` directory and processes them to use as custom context within [OpenAI Text Completion](https://platform.openai.com/docs/guides/completion) prompts.
+This starter takes all the `.md` files in the `pages` directory and processes them to use as custom context within [OpenAI Text Completion](https://platform.openai.com/docs/guides/completion) prompts.

 ## Deploy